kevinshome/ysh/README.md

 </p>

+** NOTE **
+As of September 2019, this repository is no longer being actively maintained and updated, as I have decided to move on to other projects, I may return to actively update ysh in the future, but as of right now, I don't see it happening for a while.

 the yikes shell (also known as ysh) is a basic shell for linux-based systems. as of right now, it's basically just a hobby of mine and has no real competition with the likes of bash, zsh, fish, etc., but, i guess only time will tell, because didn't linux